 Do Speeding Tickets Affect Insurance in Alberta?

-Yes, speeding tickets in Alberta can impact your car insurance rates.
-If and how much your rates will increase depends on the many factors :
+Yes, speeding tickets in Alberta can impact your policy costs.
+If and how much your fees will increase depends on the many factors :

 - Speed : How fast you were going over the speed limit.